-Subject to the availability of the estimated funds in the TIRZ #2 tax increment fund and funding from the Federal Government as authorized by the Water Resources Development Act, construction of the improvements in the TIRZ#2 referendum voter information sheet and Phases 3 - 7 Packery Channel public recreational improvements and amenities shown on the engineering drawings referred to as the Packery Channel "Six Pack," which is incorporated into this Project Plan as

-Exhibit G. The engineering cost estimate for the Phases 3 - 7 has been revised and is shown in Exhibit H, which also includes estimates and details regarding the Packery Channel revetment reimbursement project.
+Subject to the availability of the estimated funds in the TIRZ #2 tax increment fund and funding from the Federal Government as authorized by the Water Resources Development Act, construction of the improvements in the TIRZ#2 referendum voter information sheet and Phases 3 - 7 Packery Channel public recreational improvements and amenities shown on the engineering drawings referred to as the Packery Channel "Six Pack," which is incorporated into this Project Plan as Exhibit G. The engineering cost estimate for the Phases 3 - 7 has been revised and is shown in Exhibit H, which also includes estimates and details regarding the Packery Channel revetment reimbursement project and the traffic improvements on Windward at Saint Augustine Drive.
 Construction of the Phase 4 ADA ramps is contingent upon approval of the General Land Office of the installation of temporary hard parking surfaces for parking for the disabled on the beach at the end of the ADA ramps and will be constructed with Phase 3 if approved.